Researchers and graduate researchers are encouraged to establish researcher profiles and identifiers.

 What to include in your researcher profile

 Include measures of quality and esteem in the profiles that allow you to do so.
-Consider what is deemed as 'quality' within your field in particular.
+In particular, consider what is deemed as 'quality' within your field.
 Examples include:

 Tips for managing your researcher profile: